The title "refuse refuse",

 Please visit the site for info on how to dispose your medical waste appropriately.

-I suppose people, as ever so busy chasing the precious 'loaf of life', are becoming lazier by the day and care less and less about anything else but being a useful 'bread winner' for the family.
+I suppose most people (regardless of nationality or colour), as ever so busy chasing the precious 'loaf of life', are becoming lazier by the day and care less and less about anything else but being a useful 'bread winner' for the family.
 Populations around the globe are fast multiplying, while the existing constant space increases in price by the day.
 Like a helpless sheep stuck between the jaws of a lion, a general feeling of despair blankets the ground like a succubus.
+These and other factors should not be ignored when attempting to understand the phenomenon of why many people tend to care less and less about their health and environment?
+Equilibrium in a society requires "economic" equality at all levels, less political "brutality", and ample sharing of the only resources we have to tackle resulting social, health and environmental problems.

 The effects of the wind, plenty of it in Libya, can spread plastic bags across massive areas, and in many places one is accustomed to seeing plastic bags stuck in tree branches and power lines.